Sz-Tim/isRev/ms/msDraft.md

 With common interpretations of turnover and nestedness **CITE**, the high nestedness and low turnover along most gradients suggest that environmental filtering is more important than biotic interactions in determining the ant genus community across elevations.

 ## Subfamily
+At the subfamily level, overall beta diversity is low between adjacent elevations.
+There is no turnover in the subfamily composition in any of the datasets.
+Rather, all changes between adjacent elevations are due to nestedness as subfamilies are added or lost.
+Nestedness, and consequently overall beta diversity, commonly increases toward high elevations (12/16), though in some cases it is U-shaped (3/16) or high at the mountain base (1/16).
+Thus, there is a high degree of elevational overlap across subfamilies, and subfamilies are progressively excluded as elevation increases, likely due to environmental filtering.
+With vanishingly little subfamily turnover, there is little evidence for competitive exclusion at the subfamily level.

 ## Comparison across taxonomic levels
+Beta diversity decreases as taxonomic resolution decreases.
+That is, species dissimilarity is higher than genus dissimilarity between adjacent elevations (paired t-test btw *Beta~genus~* and *Beta~species~*?) which, in turn, is higher than subfamily dissimilarity (paired t-test btw *Beta~subfamily~* and *Beta~genus~*?).
+Turnover declines most dramatically at higher taxonomic levels and is essentially non-existent between ant subfamilies.
+Even in the tropical datasets, where species turnover is highest, the genus turnover is substantially lower.
+This is consistent with competitive exclusion between congeners across elevations, though heightened sensitivity to abiotic conditions and consequent elevational specialization could also produce this pattern.
+Nevertheless, high species turnover is not universal among the tropical gradients and turnover is consistently low in the temperate datasets.

 ## Take home
+Paragraph that wraps up, summarizes, and synthesizes the beta diversity results.

 # Natural history
 ## Data